runtimeverification/euler-vault-kit/test/kontrol/README.md

 We also provide a docker image with this repository cloned and all the commands already executed in case you want to walk through the instructions provided.

-To get the docker image and run a bash shell do
+To get the docker image and run a bash shell, please run:
 ```shell
 docker run -it ghcr.io/runtimeverification/kontrol/friday-workshop
 ```